Online Class-Incremental Continual Learning with Adversarial Shapley Value: Introduction

-Current CL methods can be taxonomized into three major categories: prior-focused, parameter isolation, and memory-based methods \cite{Parisi2019, survey}.
-Prior-focused methods encode the knowledge from past tasks into a prior and utilize the prior to either regularize the update of parameters that were important to past tasks \cite{Kirkpatrick2017, SI} or penalize the feature drift on previous tasks \cite{Li2016, vcl}.
+Current CL methods can be taxonomized into three major categories: regularization-based, parameter isolation, and memory-based methods \cite{Parisi2019, survey}.
+Regularization-based methods incorporate an additional penalty term into the loss function to penalize the update of critical model parameters~\cite{Kirkpatrick2017, SI, mas, laplace}.
+Other regularization-based methods imposed knowledge distillation techniques to penalize the feature drift on previous tasks~\cite{Li2016, largescale, encoder}.
 Parameter isolation methods assign per-task parameters to bypass interference by expanding the network and masking parameters to prevent forgetting~\cite{packnet, dirichlet, expandable}.
-Memory-based methods use a memory buffer to store a subset of data from previous tasks.
-The samples from the buffer can be either used to constrain the parameter updates such that the loss on previous tasks cannot increase \cite{agem, gem}, or simply for replay to prevent forgetting~\cite{tiny}.
-In this work, we consider the replay approach since it has shown to be successful and efficient for the task-free setting~\cite{gss, mir}, with the key questions being \emph{how to update and retrieve memory samples when new data arrives?} For example, Experience Replay (ER)~\cite{tiny} randomly selects samples, while the highly effective Maximally Interfered Retrieval (MIR) method~\cite{mir} chooses replay samples whose loss most increases after a current task update.
-However, if we visualize the latent space of retrieved memory samples chosen by each method in Figure~\ref{fig:tsne}, we see that ER and MIR fail to strategically select samples that both preserve existing memory-based class boundaries while protecting against current task samples that interfere with these boundaries.
+Memory-based methods deploy a memory buffer to store a subset of data from previous tasks.
+The samples from the buffer can be either used to constrain the parameter updates such that the loss on previous tasks cannot increase \cite{agem, gem}, or simply for replay to prevent forgetting~\cite{rebuffi2017icarl, tiny}.